• Skip to primary navigation

 step1-6 sauteing the vegetables

-• On medium heat, add the olive oil.
+• On medium heat, add the olive oil to a large pot.

 • Proceed to saute the onion, garlic and ginger until soft and translucent.